Geodefi/geonius/README.md

 A sample config.json with gas and email services activated can be found [here](./.geonius/config.json).

-If you want to understand the meaning of the fields, you can check the [Commands \& Flags](#commands--flags).
+If you want to understand the meaning of the fields, you can check [Commands \& Flags](#commands--flags).

 #### .env